christopher5106/christopher5106.github.io/_posts/2017-10-12-python-packages-and-their-managers-apt-yum-easy_install-pip-virtualenv-conda.markdown

       /home/christopher/miniconda2/lib/python2.7/site-packages

-    This `pip` still manages to see packages installed by system package manger XXXX and system `/usr/bin/pip` while `conda` will install a new version whatever packages are installed on the system:
+    This `pip` does not see anymore the packages installed by system package manger `apt-get` nor by system `/usr/bin/pip` but still sees previously installed package in local mode `/usr/bin/pip install --user` while `conda` don't see any of them.
+So **`conda` starts from a complete new environment**.

+    To install a package with `conda`:

       conda install numpy